 AICL's core activities are the underwriting and pricing of personal lines insurance products.
 Products are supplied on a wholesale premium basis to AICL's distribution partners, who then set the retail prices.
-AICL's reported premiums therefore cover the expected cost of claims, expenses, levies and profit margin.
+AICL's reported premiums therefore cover the expected cost of claims, reinsurance, expenses, levies, and profit margin.

-AICL's gross written premium in the financial year 2022/23 was from contracts written predominately in the United Kingdom.
+AICL's gross written premium in the financial year 2023/24 was predominately from contracts written in the United Kingdom, with small exposures in the Channel Islands and the Isle of Man.